haqq-network/haqq/x/erc20/spec/01_concepts.md

 ### Registration of a Cosmos Coin

 A native Cosmos Coin corresponds to an `sdk.Coin` that is native to the bank module.
-It can be either the native staking/gas denomination (eg: EVMOS, ATOM, etc) or an IBC fungible token voucher (i.e with denom format of `ibc/{hash}`).
+It can be either the native staking/gas denomination (eg: ISLM, ATOM, etc) or an IBC fungible token voucher (i.e with denom format of `ibc/{hash}`).

 When a proposal is initiated for an existing native Cosmos Coin, the erc20 module will deploy a factory ERC20 contract, representing the ERC20 token for the token pair, giving the module ownership of that contract.